 In a nutshell, research design must, at least, contain (a) a clear statement of the research problem; (b) processes and methods to be utilized for collecting data; (c) the population to be researched; and (d) techniques to be employed in processing and examining data.

-In the above text i have tried to explain the meaning of research design in research methodology.
 Research design is what makes the entire research project work – without it, you’ve just got a lot of material but absolutely no way of using it correctly or putting it together.
 Related: Definition of Research Design, Elements of Research Design